 This painting is an oil sketch for Holman Hunt's large painting of the 'Eve of St Agnes', completed in 1848, which now hangs in the Guildhall Art Gallery in London.
-Hunt didn't finish this version until 1857, ten years after it was begun.
+Hunt didn't finish the Walker Art Gallery's version until 1857, ten years after it was begun.
 Hunt finished it for his Liverpool patron, the merchant John Miller (about 1796 - 1876).

 Hunt's painting illustrates the penultimate verse of the poem, in which the two lovers are described as escaping.
 The following lines from Keats's poem were included in the catalogue of the 1848 Royal Academy Exhibition when the larger version was first shown:

 'They glide, like phantoms into the wide hall;